Bill Gates says big data can help solve the Alzheimer's puzzle

 David Brancaccio: I think it's fair to say we've all been touched by this medical issue at one level or another.
 Why did it grab your attention personally?

-Bill Gates: Well, the mystery of why the various drugs haven't worked drew me in, some of the men in my family have had this, and you know, I've seen the human tragedy of the disease.
+Bill Gates: Well, the mystery of why the various drugs haven't worked drew me in.
+Some of the men in my family have had this, and you know, I've seen the human tragedy of the disease.
 The idea that the more people we get engaged in this, the faster the research is going to go, including, I hope, to get some of the data organized so it's easier to see what's going on.
 You know it's just a huge problem.

 Brancaccio: Let's talk about the role of data.
 You think this whole area is a little bit opaque?

-Note: Correction (Nov.
-13, 2017): An earlier version of this story identified Gates as the founder of Microsoft.
-He is a co-founder, along with Paul Allen.